Magotchi/lpid-core-documents/LPID core documents.md

 ### Section 5 - Judicial Committee

-A Judicial Committee appointed by the Executive Board yearly and shall be composed of five members: any three will constitute a quorum.
+A Judicial Committee shall be composed of five members: any three will constitute a quorum.

 Three of the Judicial Committee members shall be elected at a Regular Convention, by the body, in the even numbered years, and two of the Judicial Committee members shall be elected at a Regular Convention, by the body, in the odd numbered years.